-Turn on and test the gas supply up to the fire for any leaks, in accordance with current Approved Codes Of Practice (ACOPs).
+Turn on and test the gas supply up to the fire for any leaks, in accordance with current edition of BS6891.

 When the appliance is first used, protective oils coating the firebox may burn off.
-It is advisable to ventilate the room during this period, at least one hour.
+It is advisable to ventilate the room during this period for at least one hour.

-14.1 OPERATING THE FIRE (manual versions)
+14.1 OPERATING THE FIRE